redis/redis/README.md

 object.c
 ---

-The `robj` structure defined Redis objects was alraedy described.
+The `robj` structure defined Redis objects was already described.
 Inside `object.c` there are all the functions that operate with Redis objects at a basic level, like functions to allocate new objects, handle the reference counting and so forth.
 Notable functions inside this file: